arjun951/HiveInspect/NOTES.md

 Built with Express, Create React App, SheetJS (`xlsx`), and `@supabase/supabase-js`.
 Cursor was used as the coding assistant throughout.
 No model is used in the import path — all mapping and validation is rule-based.

 Database schema: `schema.sql`.

+### Extra Note

+The repository is a single snapshot commit rather than incremental history.
+I forgot to push it.